Public insight portal

 These dashboards provide information on the electronic prescription service and electronic repeat dispensing.

-They allow GP practices, CCGs, and other bodies to:
+They allow GP practices, SICBLs, and other bodies to:

-- see the variation in EPS and eRD prescribing across GP practices, within a CCG, and across CCGs
+- see the variation in EPS and eRD prescribing across GP practices, within a SICBL, and across SICBLs

-- see trends and variations in EPS and eRD dispensing across dispensers, and within Sustainability and Transformation Partnerships (STPs)
+- see trends and variations in EPS and eRD dispensing across dispensers, and within Integrated Care Boards (ICBs) (previously STPs)

 - help prioritise potential areas of activity